celestiaorg/docs/developers/ethereum-fallback.md

 transaction with this data.
 If it cannot be published to Celestia, it falls back to Ethereum without any change to the transaction.

-The blob identifer starts with the special prefix `0xce`, which was chosen a mnemonic for Celestia, and indicates that the remaining data has to interpreted as a little-endian encoded Block Height (8 bytes) and Blob Commitment (32 bytes).
+The blob identifier starts with the special prefix `0xce`, which was chosen a mnemonic for Celestia, and indicates that the remaining data has to interpreted as a little-endian encoded Block Height (8 bytes) and Blob Commitment (32 bytes).
 The combination of these can later be used to